techmatlock/severance.rest/README.md

 # [severance.rest](https://severance.rest)

-A free REST API for random Severance quotes.
+Inspired by the TV show Severance.
+A free REST API for random quotes.

 ## Technologies Used